tariqdaouda/pyGeno/README.rst

 Installation:
 -------------

-It is recommended to install pyGeno within a `virtual environement`_, to setup one you can use:
+It is recommended to install pyGeno within a `virtual environment`_, to setup one you can use:

 .. code:: shell